angelleye/paypal-for-woocommerce-multi-account-management/README.txt

 = 1.0.2 - 01.02.2018 =
 * Tweak - Adds better error details if you try to add an account with incorrect API credentials. ([#9](https://bitbucket.org/angelleye/paypal-for-woocommerce-multi-account-management/issues/9/accounts-are-not-getting-added-correctly))
+* Tweak - Adjustments to columns for the account list data that is displayed. ([#10](https://bitbucket.org/angelleye/paypal-for-woocommerce-multi-account-management/issues/10/update-columns-for-list-of-accounts))

 = 1.0.1 - 11.16.2017 =
 * Fix - Minor bug fixes.